Population: 5,214,805

 2. enabled School Districts and Independent School Authorities to offer online learning courses and programs to some students without an agreement with the Minister

-3. required online learning schools to have an agreement with the Minister in order to enrol students from outside their district boundary (i.e.: out-of-district enrolment) or to enrol students who are simultaneously enrolled with another board or independent school authority (i.e., cross enrolment).
+3. required online learning schools to have an agreement with the Minister in order to enroll students from outside their district boundary (i.e.: out-of-district enrollment) or to enroll students who are simultaneously enrolled with another board or independent school authority (i.e., cross enrollment).
 (Government of British Columbia, 2020)

-Bill 8 was fully enacted on July 1, 2021 marking an “interim” year that began in 2021-22.
-The former distributed learning policies were replaced by interim online learning policies that will be in effect until June 30, 2023.
-The 68 online learning schools that held Minister’s Agreements under the distributed learning policy were issued interim Agreements for the 2021-22 and 2022-23 school years.
-These schools may continue to cross enrol and/or register out of district students (while also serving local, in-District students) until April 30, 2023.
-In 2021-22, three public online learning schools closed, and three new District Online Learning Schools (DOLS) were established.
-These new schools did not require Minister’s Agreements.
+These changes began in 2021-22 with an “interim” year where former policies were replaced by interim online learning policies that were in effect until June 30, 2023.
+The 68 online learning schools that held Minister’s agreements at the time were issued interim agreements for the 2021-22 and 2022-23 school years.
+These schools may continue to cross enroll and/or register out of district students (while also serving local, in-district students) until April 30, 2023.

 • September (30th): online learning schools receive 100% of per pupil funding